wailman24/immobilier_proj/README.md

 -go to the project -> Build path -> configure Build path -> Classpath -> Add External JARs -> add your rs2xml.jar one last thing is to add your Oracle database (Username and password) to the classes that need these informations. like this : connection =DriverManager.getConnection("jdbc:oracle:thin:@localhost:1521:XE","Username","password");
-And create The data base table in your dataBase using the script project.sql
+And create The data base table in your dataBase using the script project.sql.